Image from Billy Ortiz

 Eight women formed the Woman’s Club of Lakeside in 1910.
 Josephine was one of the eight charter members and her daughter, Mary Ross, was elected the first president.
 At their next meeting each member brought a guest who would also join the club.

-Over the past 90 some years, the club has successfully continued these goals with the distinction of the first and oldest community service organization in Lakeside.
+Over the past 100 some years, the club has successfully continued these goals with the distinction of being the first and oldest community service in Lakeside.
 The club’s history is full and interesting.

 Just a few of the many events in the history of the Woman’s Cub of Lakeside:

-•Established a branch of the county library in 1913 and
+Established a branch of the county library in 1913.

-•Purchased in 1920 their own clubhouse building located on the northeast corner of Maine and Lakeshore.
-This building, during World War I and II, became the Red Cross headquarters, a reading room for the service men, a teaching facility for first aid and chemical warfare classes by civilian instructors, and a fully equipped civilian defense station for the Lakeside district.
+Purchased in 1920 their own clubhouse building located on the northeast corner of Maine and Lakeshore.
+This building, during World Wars I and II, served as the Red Cross headquarters, a reading room for the service men, a teaching facility for first aid and chemical warfare classes by civilian instructors, and a fully equipped civilian defense station for the Lakeside district.